 Go VHS retro.
 Get the DVD.
 Stream it.
 However you do it: Watch this movie.
 Team it up with the car-on-car chase flick Vanishing Point (1971) for a great double feature.
 Want to go for a triple (or a TV movie double): check out another Vietnam war ex-chopper pilot who’s called into action to safe the day with Bernard Kowalski’s Terror in the Sky (1971).

 Sure, David Janssen was no Clint Eastwood or Charlton Heston (I watched Chuck in Two Minute Warning (1976) this week; Janssen would have been great in that film, as Chuck, here) meant for leading man roles U.S. big screens, but when it came to carrying films on the small screen, no one did it better than David Janssen.
 Nobody.
+There’s no better Dirty Harry TV movie knockoff than Birds of Prey.

 Be sure to check out our last “TV Week” of reviews concerned with action and terror in the skies with our “Airline Disasters TV Movie Round-Up” featurette.